denisecase/smart-sales-docs/D42_Design_DW.md

 Designing a Data Warehouse involves careful planning and understanding of both the data and the business requirements.
 Here are the key components and considerations involved:

-### Schema Design
+## Schema Design

 In Data Warehousing, schema refers to how the database is structured, and there are two popular designs:

 - **Star Schema**: The simplest style of data mart schema that consists of one or more fact tables referencing any number of dimension tables, which help minimize the complexity of database design and queries.
 - **Snowflake Schema**: A more complex schema where the dimension tables are normalized, which eliminates redundancy but may require more complex queries.

-### Using SQLite for Schema Design

-Given SQLite's lightweight and flexible nature, it is an excellent tool to implement and test schema designs.

-#### Example: Star Schema Design in SQLite
+## Example: Star Schema

 **Fact Table: Sales**

-This table contains quantitative data for analysis, including metrics related to transactions such as `Quantity` and `SalesAmount`.
+This table contains quantitative data for analysis, including metrics related to transactions such as `SalesAmount`.
 It connects to dimension tables through foreign keys.

 **Dimension Tables: Customers, Products**

 Dimension Tables contain descriptive attributes related to the fact table.
 They provide context to the measures in the fact table.

-- Customers Table: Contains information about customers, such as their `Name`, `Region`, and `JoinDate`.
+- Customers Table: Contains information about customers.
-- Products Table: Contains details about products, including `ProductName`, `Category`, and `UnitPrice`.
+- Products Table: Contains details about products.

 Design Considerations